Advantage gambling: Poker

 Poker can offer a long-term advantage to a skilled player because it is played against other players and not against the house.
 The casino usually takes a rake (commission) or a time charge.
 Whether a poker player can win enough from the game to cover the rake and make a profit depends, aside from the rake level, not only on the player's skill, but also on the opposition's lack thereof - the degree of difficulty can vary widely from casino to casino.
-Tables with relatively easy opposition are referred to as "soft."
+Tables with relatively easy opposition are referred to as "soft".

 There is another advantage to playing poker as opposed to games where play is against the house: since the house has no direct interest in the outcome of a poker game, successful poker players can operate openly without risk of being banned by casinos.

 While in the short term luck primarily determines a poker player's results, over the long term the skilled player will invariably profit if playing against weaker competition.
-A player can profit from their skill in many ways.
-For example, by understanding pot odds and implied odds, a player can assess whether it will be profitable to chase a flush or straight draw.
-Identifying exploitable patterns in an opponent's play also gives the skilled player an edge.
-For example, a weak opponent might almost never bluff, or might bluff far too often.
-Or an opponent might make huge bets only as bluffs, and make smaller bets with good hands (or vice versa).
-A skilled player noticing such patterns in an opponent's play can make better decisions when facing a bet from that player.

-In live settings, some players will take advantage of tells, that is, opponent facial expressions and mannerisms that may give away information about the strength of the player's hand.
+In live settings, some players will take advantage of tells; that is, opponents' facial expressions and mannerisms that may give away information about the strength of the player's hand.
 Skilled players use all available information (not only an opponent's actions earlier in a hand, but also his or her actions during previous hands) to assess which action will be most profitable, be it a call or a fold, a bluff or a bet for value.

 Other types of advantage play

 Dice control

-Experts disagree about whether or not an advantage can be gained at some other games.
+Experts disagree about whether an advantage can be gained at some other games.
 One example is dice control.
 Authors Stanford Wong and Frank Scoblete have stated that by setting and throwing the dice in a certain way players can alter the odds at the game of craps enough to gain an advantage.